Hiawatha-Engineering/DeepBlue/JOURNAL.md

 the same DSI protocol nor the same type of connector instead of looking for a new screen we decide to make an adapter converting the DSI signals from the Pi to RGB using a chip sugested on the Adafruit listing.
-I spend a ton of time just reviewing the three douments checking wiring.
+I spend a ton of time just reviewing the three documents checking wiring.
 An additional complication is the backlight.
 The led is rated for 12.8v at 40mA which is not what the Pi natively produces.
 So we need an additional boost converter to turn down the current and pump up the volts.